RubelMozumder/Nomad-oasis/README.md

 Where the docker group is `999`.

 ### Hardware considerations
-1. **Storage**: Size of the data files.
+1. **Storage**: Depends on the size of the data files.
-2. **Storage Speed** Processing is designed as a synchronised task.
+2. **Storage Speed** Processing is designed as a synchronized task.
 3. **Compute Resource** Four CPU cores are typically enough for a research group to run application, processing, and database operations in parallel.
 4. **RAM** RAM is used for processing the metadata of individual files.
-The 2GB per core and at least 8GB are recommended also keep in mind that tools like `jupyter` needs extra RAM and CPU
+The 2GB per core and at least 8GB are recommended also keep in mind that tools like `jupyter` needs extra RAM and CPU.